openshift/enhancements/enhancements/network/primary-user-defined-networks-for-virtualization-workloads.md

 to provide them with isolated primary networks, that meet the live-migration and IP persistence requirements.

-Other type is users just want to have a more managed experience - they do not want to have to manage their networks, e.g. deploying DHCP servers, DNS, and so forth.
+Other type of users just want to have a more managed experience - they do not want to have to manage their networks, e.g. deploying DHCP servers, DNS, and so forth.
 They are hoping to have a streamlined experience, where they define a (set of) subnets for their layer2 network, and the SDN itself is responsible